Constance Ford

-Constance Ford (born Cornelia M. Ford; July 1, 1923 – February 26, 1993) was an American actress and model.
-She is best known for her long-running role as Ada Lucas Hobson on the daytime soap opera Another World, which she played from 1967 until shortly before her death in 1993.
-She is also well-known for appearing in nearly two dozen movies from 1956 to 1974, with her most noteworthy role being the matriarch Helen Jorgenson in A Summer Place (1959).
+Constance Ford (born Cornelia Marie Ford; July 1, 1923 – February 26, 1993) was an American actress and model.
+She portrayed Ada Lucas Hobson on the long-running daytime soap opera Another World, from 1967 until shortly before her death in 1993.
+She also appeared in nearly two dozen movies from 1956 to 1974, with her most noteworthy role being the matriarch Helen Jorgenson in A Summer Place (1959).

 Early years

 Constance Ford was born Cornelia M. Ford on July 1, 1923, in The Bronx, to parents Cornelia R. (née Smith) and Edwin J. Ford.
 Her siblings were Arthur, John, and Evelyn.
 Ford was a graduate of St. Barnabas Grammar and High School, and she attended Hunter College.
 She studied acting at HB Studio in New York City.

 Career

 Ford initially worked as a model for the Montgomery Ward catalog when she was 15 years old.
 Her face became famous in the Elizabeth Arden 1941 advertising campaign for Victory Red lipstick, which featured a Philippe Halsman photo showing her face against the American flag.
 She acted on Broadway from 1949, appearing in such productions as the musical Say Darling and Nobody Loves an Albatross.
-She also played the prostitute in the first production of Death of a Salesman.
+She also played the prostitute in the original Broadway production of Death of a Salesman.

 She began her television career in 1950, with performances on live television dramas such as Studio One, Armstrong Circle Theatre, Goodyear Television Playhouse, and other acclaimed series.
-As a Warner Bros. contract player, she had her most famous role as Sandra Dee's heartless mother in A Summer Place (1959), in which her abused husband Richard Egan had a memorable scene telling her off for her outdated prejudices, and Ford arranges for Dee to be tested for her virginity.
-Another shocking scene had Ford slapping Dee so hard that she fell into a Christmas tree, which toppled over on her.
+As a Warner Bros. contract player, she had her most famous role as Sandra Dee's mother in A Summer Place (1959), in which her abused husband Richard Egan had a scene telling her off for her outdated prejudices, and Ford arranges for Dee to be tested for her virginity.
+Another scene had Ford slapping Dee so hard that she fell into a Christmas tree, which toppled over on her.
 In Rome Adventure (1962), she played Daisy Bronson, owner of a bookstore in Rome, opposite Suzanne Pleshette and Troy Donahue, being kinder to him than she had been in A Summer Place.
 In House of Women, she played an aggressive but ultimately sympathetic female prisoner who gets into a catfight with prison matron Jeanne Cooper.
 She played the tough-as-nails nurse alongside Joan Crawford in The Caretakers (1963).
-She also had a memorable walk-on playing a flirtatious but bored society matron who makes a play for Warren Beatty in All Fall Down.
+She also had a walk-on playing a flirtatious but bored society matron who makes a play for Warren Beatty in All Fall Down.